Wolfsauge/podman_build_bend/README.md

 This repo contains scripts for building images of [HigherOrderCO](https://github.com/HigherOrderCO)'s [HVM](https://github.com/HigherOrderCO/HVM) and [Bend](https://github.com/HigherOrderCO/Bend/).

 The goal is to create an isolated, permanently running, CUDA-enabled environment for interactive use of Bend.
 Example commands to bring up a container can be found at the end of this document.
-The Bend examples are included in the image.
+The images include git clones of the HVM and Bend repos.

 ## Disclaimer and Scope